 This could have been a very good one-off episode.
-But Khan, of course, returns in “Star Trek II: The Wrath of Khan”.
-Anyone who hasn’t seen that movie who’s reading this blog is probably a statistical anomaly.
+But Khan, of course, returns in “Star Trek II: The Wrath of Khan” and returns (in a different way) in “Star Trek Into Darkness”).
+Anyone who hasn’t seen Wrath of Khan who’s reading this blog is probably a statistical anomaly.
 But, if you are the anomaly, stop reading now. 🙂

 Not long after Kirk maroons Khan on Ceti Alpha V, a nearby planet explodes, making Khan’s planet even less hospitable.
 For the following 15 years, he and his remaining superpeople somehow manage to survive (they played a lot of checkers) until Khan captures the U.S.S.
 Reliant and steals the experimental Genesis device, which can turn a dead planet into a living planet.
 More details on all that when we review “Star Trek: II”.
 After a battle with the Enterprise, Khan detonates the Genesis device in the Mutara Nebula.
 Spock sacrifices himself to fix the Enterprise’s engines to escape the device’s blast, setting up the events of “Star Trek III: The Search for Spock”.
 When Kirk steals the Enterprise to retrieve Spock’s body on the newly created Genesis planet (what used to be the nebula) he encounters a Klingon vessel intent on stealing Genesis’s secrets.
 In the ensuing ordeal, Kirk’s son David Marcus (one of the Genesis creators who we meet in the previous movie) is killed, the Enterprise is destroyed and Kirk and Co. steal the Klingon ship and escape as the unstable Genesis planet explodes.
 They then take Spock to Vulcan, where he is, in effect, reborn.